brilam8/ACM_Link/README.md

 4. Rename the example environment file in `/server/config/` and edit its contents for a testing environment
    - `cp .env.example .env` to rename the example environment file
    - Edit the contents to reflect the `.env` configuration displayed below
+5. Run `npm start` in the `/app` directory to start the front-end server.
-5. Run `npm run dev` to boot up your backend server in development mode.
+6. Run `npm run server` in the `/server` directory to boot up the back-end server.
-   - Use `npm start` to regularly launch your backend server.
-   - Use `npm run test` to run unit tests on your routes

 #### Example .env configuration